 The problem with a complex issue is that you have to think about it a little.
-It’s easy to say “Here are five reasons that BBS is terrific” or “Here are five reasons why BBS is terrible.”
+It’s easy to say “Here are five reasons behavior-based safety is terrific” or “Here are five reasons why it is terrible.”
 But neither of these tell the whole story.
-The truth is that BBS is a mixed bag.
+The truth is that behavior-based safety (BBS) is a mixed bag.
 Understanding what is in the bag is crucial to using the method successfully, not using it all, or most importantly, guiding the natural evolution of BBS to its next form.

 Don’t respond to this thinking, “BBS used to be the greatest and now it is being criticized.”
 Thinking this just means you don’t understand an important issue.
 Rather, ask yourself this, “How should my organization view BBS in order to get the most benefit for safety improvement?”
 That’s what it comes down to.

 The reality is that the best methods develop over time.
 Sometimes they evolve, as they should.
 Sometimes they become extinct, when they resist change for too long.
 Our job as safety leaders is to guide that development, to call out when changes are needed and to ring the bell if it gets to the point that it should be blown up and started over.

 If your organization’s position on BBS is the same now that it was 5 or 10 or 20 years ago you are out of date.
 New findings across this period have changed the game.
 This is a good thing: not a source of frustration.
 Knowledge proceeds that way.
 Think about it as an opportunity to be more effective at saving lives.